 Pre-Exposure Control Plan

-- Regional Managers and Health Consultant will make determination if pre-exposure vaccination series is indicated (see B, page 1).
+- Regional Managers and Health/Safety Consultant will make determination if pre-exposure vaccination series is indicated (see B, page 1).

 - Following pre-exposure identification, the Hepatitis B Vaccination will be offered to determined staff.

 - Waiver of Hepatitis B Vaccination (Form F) will be filled out by staff member and sent to Operations Director.

 - If staff member chooses to receive Hepatitis B Vaccination series they will be instructed by Regional Manger (in consultation with Health/Safety Consultant) on when and where this will take place.